pedrohperoni/giphy-client/README.md

 # giphy-client

-App that allows users to search and browse gifs from https://giphy.com/ using their API
+Quick coding challenge to implement a web app that allows users to search and browse gifs from https://giphy.com/ using their API using React and fetch